 Bad weather conditions can cause motorcycle accidents by impairing visibility and creating slick surfaces.
 Motorcyclists are especially vulnerable to hazards on the road.
 Motorcycle riders have very few safety protections and no steel structure encasing them if they are involved in an accident.
 Motorcyclists and their passengers are exposed to the dangers of bad weather conditions far more than those riding in a closed vehicle.

-Nearly 5,000 motorcyclists were killed in crashes in 2018, according to the National Highway Traffic Safety Administration (NHTSA).
+Over 5,500 motorcyclists were killed in crashes in 2020, according to the National Highway Traffic Safety Administration (NHTSA).
 The causes of these crashes vary depending on the circumstances.
 Bad weather conditions can cause motorcycle accidents, especially in Indiana.

-According to a 2018 report published by the Indiana University Public Policy Institute (IUPUI), many vehicle crashes in Indiana involving a motorcyclist and another driver could be blamed on an unsafe action taken by one of those drivers.
+According to a 2019 report published by the Indiana Criminal Justice Institute, many vehicle crashes in Indiana involving a motorcyclist and another driver could be blamed on an unsafe action taken by one of those drivers.